The Marian Finucane Show

 The Marian Finucane Show was an Irish radio programme, presented by Marian Finucane.
 It aired Saturday - Sunday at 11:00 to 13:00.
 According to statistics from 2009, it was then the highest-rating weekend radio show in Ireland.

 When Finucane was away, Rachael English or Brendan O'Connor presented the programme.

 Finucane died on 2 January 2020.

 History

 The show started in 1999 after the retirement of veteran broadcaster Gay Byrne.
 She had moved from her Liveline slot which she had had since the late 1970s.

 The programme stayed in that early morning slot from 09:00 to 10:00 until 2005.
 Then the programme was replaced by RTÉ 2fm DJ Ryan Tubridy.
 His new programme The Tubridy Show, was similar in format keeping old items such as her book club.
 Her programme was then moved to a weekend slot from 11:00 to 13:00.

 In 2001, the political career of Fianna Fáil minister Joe Jacob was damaged when he was unable to explain to Finucane and her listeners what people should do in the event of a nuclear explosion at Sellafield.
-The show was discontinued when Finucane died suddenly on the 2 January 2020.
+The show was discontinued when Finucane died suddenly on 2 January 2020.